Ai-Kiwi/HistorySaber/README.md

 1. Clone the repo
 2. Install dependencies
 3. Set up a PostgreSQL instance
-4. Run the fetch script to populate the database (currently isn't shared so you may have a problem here)
+4. Run the fetch script to populate the database (currently not shared, so this step may be limited)
 5. Start the web server

-Feel free to open an issue or submit a pull request if you want anything changed.
+Feel free to open an issue or submit a pull request for improvements or fixes.